Dinwiddie man drags his love from burning home: ‘I would have died getting her out’

 "I just asked God to let me drag her out of there, so that's what I did to get her our of there," he added.

-While the couple lost their possessions, they were thankful they still have each other.
+While the couple -- who does not have any home owners' insurance -- lost their possessions, they were thankful to still have each other.

 "I would have lost my life for her," Moore said.
 "That's how much I love her."